jovanblazek/elitehub-vault/README.md

 ## Roadmap

-- [ ] Process stronghold carriers and megaships.
-Remove them when they are not present in the FSSSignalDiscovered event or update their location when they appear somewhere else.
-- [ ] Add mechanism to remove stations that are not present in the FSSSignalDiscovered event.
-Stations may be demolished in colonized systems.
 - [ ] Track historical data for faction states (Influence, Happiness, Active States, Recovering States, Pending States) and faction presence in systems.

 ## License